Chart Color Schemes

 Infrastructure

-Hillcrest has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally
+Hillcrest has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally

-No infrastructure changes are anticipated in the area.
-No projects have been identified by AreaSearch that could impact the region.
-Key initiatives include Lochiel Park Green Village (nearing completion), Klemzig Interchange Upgrade, Gawler Line Electrification & Level Crossing Removals (including Valley View area works), and Valley View Secondary School upgrade.
+No infrastructure changes are expected in this area at present.
+Zero projects have been identified by AreaSearch as potentially impacting the region.
+Notable initiatives include Lochiel Park Green Village, nearing completion; Klemzig Interchange Upgrade; Gawler Line Electrification and Level Crossing Removals, including works in Valley View; and Valley View Secondary School upgrade.

 Professional plan users can use the search below to filter and access additional projects.